 - Using the medication to make yourself feel better or different

 - Feeling irritable or ill when you don’t take your medication

-- Continuing to take the medication despite the threat of or actual serious consequences
+- Continuing to take the medication despite the threat of serious consequences

 - Engaging in high-risk behaviors such as mixing medication with alcohol